Lean Manufacturing and the Toyota Production System

 Then too, over time any organization of people changes.
 So what Toyota does today isn’t exactly what Taiichi Ohno would say they should be doing.
 Even the Toyota Way can be ignored by Toyota.
 And Ohno certainly wouldn’t think standing still was the answer.
 Just like Deming; Kiichiro, Sakichi and Shoichiro Toyoda; Ohno expected the management system itself to continually improve.
 And just like Deming, they would expect the implementation in a different organization (different system) to be different.

-The way I think about it lean thinking (manufacturing/heathcare…) is essentially the Toyota Way.
-If you are implementing lean ideas and run into a challenge you can’t figure out.
-Looking to the Toyota Way is a very smart idea.
+The way I think about it lean thinking (manufacturing/healthcare…) is essentially the Toyota Way.
+If you are implementing lean ideas and run into a challenge you can’t figure out, looking to the Toyota Way is a very smart idea.
 I also see the Toyota Way as a instance of the application of Deming’s management ideas (and then Toyota, as expected, made some great innovations with new management tools and ways to think about managing processes and systems).
 So, looking to Deming is also wise.

 Lean software methods developed outside Toyota.
 To me those new ways of viewing the production of software is very tied to the Toyota Way.
 Toyota happened not to be the first to lead in seeing how to apply lean concepts to software.
 But those concepts are in harmony with the Toyota Way it seems to me.